mickfuzz/phd4/_posts/thesis_chapters/2023-5-5-Data-Methods.md

  <!-- NOTE - Include examples here which do not talk of GDP explicitly - but other cultural aspects. -->

-Playtesting was a part of the initial design from the beginning but barely consciously, and certainly under explored in my journal notes.
-However it became a vital part of the learning process.

-By the time video data recording started there were already complex patterns and behaviours at work.
+As explored in the literature review and previous chapter, playtesting is a rich and varied learning opportunities.
+By the time video data recording started in phase three there were already complex patterns and behaviours at work.

 There were a variety of ways in which playtesting happens and how younger and older participants looked to give and take from the experience.
 Playtesting appeared to be suited to allow a diversity of community-building behaviour.